NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Schematic.md

 ![](images/schematic2_f360.png)

 This will open up the library browser.
-Click on the triangle next to `Lab01` to expand it.
+Click on the triangle next to `Lab01` to expand it (if you don't see `Lab01`, select another library and type 'lab').
 You’ll see four “devices” inside it.
 Go read [this page](http://goo.gl/HJtIzp) of the [Adafruit Eagle Parts Tutorial](http://goo.gl/GcM04V) to understand the difference between a schematic “symbol”, a “package”, and a “device.”

 ![](images/schematic3_f360.png)